hmrc/api-platform-organisation/README.md

-# api-platform-organisation
+# API Platform Organisation

-This is a placeholder README.md for a new repository
+Service to serve as the backend for the organisations functionality

 ### License